Seanyap90/bearingmonitoring/README.md

 ![end2endML_bearing_monitoring_highlevel](https://github.com/user-attachments/assets/53182ef6-f049-4c13-8f5c-42ee46957ec4)

-<p> According to Hopsworks' [What is a ML pipeline?](https://www.hopsworks.ai/dictionary/ml-pipeline), it consists of feature, training and inference pipeline alongside a feature store and model registry, which is necessary for AI-based application.
+<p> According to Hopsworks' approach to ML pipelines (https://www.hopsworks.ai/dictionary/ml-pipeline), it consists of feature, training and inference pipeline alongside a feature store and model registry, which is necessary for AI-based application.
 However, in a real time IoT application where instantaneous inference of sensor data is required, the data will go through feature engineering before inference.
 Corresponding feature and training pipeline for model (re)training will take place asynchronously.

 A model is initially created and trained separately before being deployed in the ML server for generating real time predictions on the application backend alongside asynchronous processes for scheduled feature and training pipeline.
 Also, since the dashboard is planned to showcase degradation labels and alerts with real time visualisation of accelerometer data, the system is designed to handle all these processes on the backend asynchronously.
 Lastly, since the accelerometer data is simulated, the simulation will also assume concurrent transmission of sensor data belonging to multiple accelerometers to the backend.
 </p>